misaleh/CMSIS-DSP-PULPino/README.md

 * Riscv_conv_fast_opt_q15

-**Normal Functions**  withiut opt or fast keywords have slower implementation, use 64-bit accumulation to avoid wrap around.
+**Normal Functions**  without opt or fast keywords have slower implementation, use 64-bit accumulation to avoid wrap around.

 **Fast functions** uses a 32-bit accumulator (may overflow).